HOW TO HIT ROCK BOTTOM

 Only this time it wasn’t cause I felt sorry for myself.
 It was cause I knew I could’ve done more and been more.
 A better husband.
 Better father.
 Better man.
 Better everything.
 I was capable of more, and not living up to what my potential was.
 Didn’t matter that I was a convicted felon.

 I thought about my son who played games with me in the parking lot cause I was on house arrest and couldn’t go to a park like a normal dad.
 And how he still loved me, and looked at me like a god, smiling, and laughing the whole time with his attention fixated on me.
-I was a father that couldn’t provide for this little life, who was (unfortunately for him) reliant on me, of all people.
+I was a father who couldn’t provide for this little life, who was (unfortunately for him) reliant on me, of all people.

 And then I thought about that girl who I fought with, and how she stuck by me.
 How she supported me, and went to court for me.
 And how she cried for me and begged the judge to show mercy that day.
-And how she said I was a great father, and husband, and provider for my family to everyone in that courtroom, even though that wasn’t the truth.
+And how she said I was a great father, husband, and provider for my family to everyone in that courtroom, even though that wasn’t the truth.

 And how I made her miserable.
 With nothing to really offer her in this life but drama and sarcasm.
 She was there with me.
 For me.
 Most people would have left.
 And now looking back on some of the fights we had, it could of all been prevented had my ego not come into play.